 Perhaps you're old school and want to send the paperwork through the mail.
 You'll also use Form SS-4, but don't look for your EIN to arrive for about four weeks.
 Only international applicants are allowed to apply by telephone.
 Just know the phone number is not toll-free.
 An authorized agent of the company needs to answer all the questions on Form SS-4.
 You'll get the EIN over the phone, so don't forget to write it down!
 Afterward, you may still have to mail in Form SS-4.

-In 2013, more than 500,000 new American businesses started up each month [source: Nazar].
+Millions of new American businesses are started up each year.
 If you're one of this crowd, no doubt you'll have a lot on your plate.
 Don't neglect your tax identification number, however.
 You'll need it to report your earnings to the IRS.